-Find your true self among the trees with these great hiking GPS devices
+Find your true self among the trees with the best hiking GPS devices

-Losing yourself in nature can be a gratifying, enlightening experience — that is, until you literally lose yourself in nature.
-Going off the beaten path is fun, and often hiking and backpacking trips involve more than a little exploration.
-Unfortunately, it’s almost too easy to wander into a part of the wilderness that your map doesn’t include, and that can entail unforeseen dangers.
+Losing yourself in nature can be a gratifying, enlightening experience — that is until you literally lose yourself in nature.
+Going off the beaten path is fun and hiking and backpacking trips often involve more than a little exploration.
+Unfortunately, it’s almost too easy to wander into a part of the wilderness your map doesn’t include and that can entail unforeseen dangers.

 Luckily, we’ve got the Global Positioning System.
-The project, which became officially operational in 1995, was developed by the U.S. Department of Defense to overcome the limitations of previous navigation systems, and the system — operated by the Air Force — is freely accessible for anyone with a GPS receiver.
-These handy gizmos, which today do much more than just transmitting your location to emergency services, can be the difference between life or death in the wilderness.
-To that end, we’ve compiled a list of the best GPS devices for hiking and backpacking.
+The project, which became officially operational in 1995, was developed by the United States Department of Defense to overcome the limitations of previous navigation systems, and the system — operated by the Air Force — is freely accessible for anyone with a GPS receiver.
+These handy gizmos, which today do much more than just transmit your location to emergency services, can be the difference between life or death in the wilderness.
+To that end, we’ve compiled a list of the best hiking GPS devices for trekking, backpacking, and everything in between.

 Get used to seeing Garmin gadgets on this list, because there are few (if any) companies that can compete when it comes to making a quality GPS tracker.
 The GPSMAP 64s is an all-around powerhouse, with pretty much every feature you could want, plus a few you didn’t know you needed.
 The quad-helix antenna, which connects to both GPS and the Russian GLONASS system, ensures accurate location data even when under heavy canopy, and the 4GB of storage allows for up to 5,000 different waypoints and 200 different routes.